laravel/docs/dusk.md

     $browser->dragUp('.selector', 10);
     $browser->dragDown('.selector', 10);

-Or, you may drag an element by a given offset:
+Finally, you may drag an element by a given offset:

     $browser->dragOffset('.selector', 10, 10);